 Seniors will be notified during the first quarter of each school year regarding his or her credit standing in order that he/she can plan for graduation activities.
 A written graduation credit check will be completed and discussed with each student so that he or she will able to complete all required course work prior to graduation.
-For senior transfer students, the graduation credit check should be completed as soon as records are received and evaluated by the guidance counselor.
-Each year underclassmen will meet with a guidance counselor every spring to discuss credit standing and scheduling requirements.
+For senior transfer students, the graduation credit check should be completed as soon as records are received and evaluated by the school counselor.
+Each year underclassmen will meet with a school counselor every spring to discuss credit standing and scheduling requirements.
+Students' ePEP will be updated annually.

 XVI.
-ADDITIONAL CREDIT-EARNING OPTIONS
+SECONDARY CREDIT-EARNING OPTIONS